valentingonzalez/teenitas/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Upgrade notice ==

-= 2.3.1 = Released on Jun 5, 2018
+= 2.3.2 = Released on Sep 10, 2018

-* New: Support to WooCommerce 3.4.1.
+* New: Support to WooCommerce 3.4.5.
-* New: Support to WordPress 4.9.6.
+* New: Support to WordPress 4.9.8.
 * Update: Plugin Core.
+* Update: All external scripts to latest available version.
+* Update: Compare table template (compare.php) to version 2.3.2.
-* Fix: WPML table fields translation.
+* Update: Compare table style.
+* Fix: Check product status before add it to compare list.